Why Hiring a "Friend" Realtor is the #1 Mistake in Divorce

 3 Hidden Risks of a "Normal" Sale

 1. The Sabotage Risk: One spouse may not want to sell.
-A CDRE documents obstruction for the court.
+A divorce specialist documents obstruction for the court.

-2. Unauthorized Price Drop: A CDRE requires dual written authorization for every strategic move.
+2. Unauthorized Price Drop: A divorce specialist requires dual written authorization for every strategic move.

 3. Equity Leak: Every month unsold = mortgage, taxes, insurance, and attorney fees bleeding equity.